 3. Breathtaking Parks

 The Grand Canyon.
 Red Rock State Park.
 Sedona.
 Arizona may be known for its desert landscape but the northern part of the state boasts stunning pines, awe-inspiring views, and even snow in the winter months.
+Explore Kartchner Caverns State Park in a guided tour, pack a picnic lunch for Boyce Thompson Arboretum, spend the day on a boat at Lake Havasu.
+However you want to spend your day, there is a state park that will meet your needs.
 Consider purchasing a National Parks Pass, heavily discounted for seniors, and take the whole family for an affordable getaway!

 4. A Background for Adventure